 Sometimes super wide boards like the 10’8 x 34” Fanatic Fly, seem like great options for balance.
 However they do slow you down if you want to paddle long distances, the Thurso Surf has a perfect 32” width for stability as well as speed.

 The board’s length produces a little drag in the water.
 However, it’s a super comfortable ride.
 If you lose any time on drag, you gain it in continuous momentum.
-Also, your arms won’t be complaining as much in these longer paddle sessions thanks to the lightweight paddle.
+Also, your arms won’t be complaining as much about these longer paddle sessions thanks to the lightweight paddle.
 It’s custom single fin possesses superb tracking performance, another bonus for touring.

 All of these previously made points steer towards why it’s ideal for touring/cruising, but the Thurso Surf was additionally able to maneuver waves well enough for a surf in small waves.
 You’ll see in lower quality inflatables that sometimes you’ll get a slight dip in the board where you stand; this is due to air being pushed out, it’ll mainly happen in the surf where the board is being knocked around a little.
 Thurso Surf stood strong and didn’t fault throughout a surf.
 This is a necessity for any SUP you want to take into the surf as that dip will make it next to impossible to catch waves.